jermathew/entity-count-estimation/README.md

 ### Prerequisites
-First, please download the code and data from [Google Drive](https://drive.google.com/file/d/13dyPfci1IK07lrWuPB9Ti27P8zWvsdJA/view?usp=share_link).
+First, please download the code and data from [Zenodo](https://doi.org/10.5281/zenodo.15023917).
 Please note the `.zip` file is 33GB in size.
 The unzipped folder is 123GB in size.

 The experiments were conducted using Python 3.11.5 and R 3.6.1.
 The experiments make use of the [Networkit](https://networkit.github.io/) library, which can be installed following the instructions on the [Networkit installation page](https://networkit.github.io/get_started.html), based on your operating system.
 The other Python dependencies are listed in the `requirements.txt`, which can be found in this repository (not the `.zip` file).
 To install them, we recommend using a virtual environment.
 Then, run the following command: